 But our Evangelical divorce rates will automatically drop when destructive sinful behavior in marriages drops.
 If half of divorces in the U.S. are due to a pattern of adultery, sexual immorality, physical abuse, emotional abuse, severe addictions, abandonment, or neglect, then that is the place to start.
 We need to discourage people with major marriage-endangering sins from marrying.
 They need to come before the Lord and work on their issues and prove themselves to be safe and reliable mates, rather than hoping that marriage will automatically change them.
 We need to educate young people to identify and avoid potential spouses, even fellow Christians, who have serious problems such as abuse, intimidation, coercion, addiction, or sexual immorality.
 We also need to permit them to speak up about new or escalating marriage-endangering sins that emerge during the marriage.

 Our churches need a nuanced view of divorce.
 We need to accept that some divorces are life-saving divorces for very serious things that are condemned in the Bible and given as valid reasons for divorce.
 If we do not, we will continue to see Christian divorcees and their children leave because our churches aren’t safe for them.
+And so many have already left that sociologist and demographers can already see it in church attendance date.
+Click here for my article and an important graph on the topic.

 You cannot reduce divorce merely by condemning divorce.